-“I promise,” avoiding having to say I had to get off too.
+“I promise,” avoiding having to say I have to get off too.
 Again.

 “Bye, Andy.
 I love ya.”

-I quickly went up to the third floor, but the girls were waiting for me.
+I quickly go up to the third floor, but the girls are waiting for me.
 I tried to finesse the wet spot situation by casually ignoring it.
 Nothing gets by teen sisters.

-“Looks like someone got a bit too excited,” Angie wasn’t shy.
+“Looks like someone got a bit too excited,” Angie isn’t shy.
 They both giggled.

 “Yeah.
 I asked Flo if she could come visit for Christmas.
 Her pops won’t let her out of his sight.”

 “Well, take a shower and change.
-You smell funny,” as they continued to giggle.
+You smell funny,” as they continue to giggle.
 Sisters!

-In English class on Monday, I stayed after to discuss plans for the Christmas performance with Mrs. McCarthy.
+In English class on Monday, I stay after to discuss plans for the Christmas performance with Mrs. McCarthy.

-“I asked Brock from the football team if he’d play the role of Bunny, the pony, using it as a comic foil on stage.”
+“I asked Brock from the football team if he’ll play the role of Bunny, the pony, using it as a comic foil on stage.”